First published by Acuto’s Co-Founder and CTO Julian Modiano on PPC Hero on 1 June, 2021

 For example, we recently helped an agency rethink the keyword strategy for an entire vertical by using n-gram analysis comparing Google ads and Microsoft ads side by side.
 This would not have been possible without having the data stored in a central data warehouse.
 And that’s precisely the reason why you should steer clear of online cross-channel reporting platforms at all costs: you’re sacrificing control for convenience.

 Of course ease of use is important and that’s why we honestly wouldn’t recommend anything but Google BigQuery.
-You get enterprise-level performance at a low cost and your agency most likely already uses other Google tools like Sheets and Data Studio that integrate seamlessly with it.
+You get enterprise-level performance at a low cost and your agency most likely already uses other Google tools like Sheets and Looker Studio (formerly Data Studio) that integrate seamlessly with it.
 It also has direct connections with SA360 and Google Analytics, so you don’t even need to be very technical to pull that data.

 Most importantly, BigQuery ticks all the boxes in terms of performance, flexibility, and scalability.
 Plus, your data is automatically backed up for disaster recovery purposes.
 And it’s very, very cheap!

-It’s also worth noting that BigQuery integrates with all major data visualization platforms, but Data Studio is usually more than enough if you know how to use it (here’s a guide).
+It’s also worth noting that BigQuery integrates with all major data visualization platforms, but Looker Studio is usually more than enough if you know how to use it (here’s a guide).

 Step 2: Which data pipeline?